arborelia/georando/README.md

 On maps that are not localized to one country, you can get country streaks from correctly identifying the country N times in a row.
 The map category will have **3 Country Streak**, **4 Country Streak**, and **5 Country Streak** unlocks for when you accomplish this.

 Continent checks are a bit more complex.
 Look at your score summary for the game.
 Add up your total score for locations that were _within each continent_.
-(Europe meets Asia at the Ural mountains; use your best judgment for which side you're on.)
 Choose the unlocks for scores you exceeded within a continent from the **Continent checks** category -- for example, if there were two locations in Europe and you got 9,000 total on them, unlock **5k within Europe**.

 Some of the filler items are "Score Boost +100" and "Score Boost +500" items.
 You can consume these to add to your score when you get close to a target score.

+### Arbitrary decisions about continents

+When adding up your score for a continent:

+- Europe meets Asia at the Ural mountains, and at the Bosphorus Strait that goes through Istanbul.
+If you're in the Ural mountains, use your best judgment.
+- Greenland is in North America.
+- Iceland is in Europe.
+- Hawaii and Midway Atoll are in Oceania.
+- The Philippines are in Asia.
+- Réunion is in Africa.

 ### Sometimes checks are easy

 You may ask yourself, "I just got the Serbia map.
 Am I allowed to play one location of it and then unlock **Identify Serbia**?"
 Yes.
 It's free and the logic expects you to do it.

 Most country-specific maps also give you easy continent checks, like a United States map lets you count your score toward North America unlocks as well.
-The only countries where you'd have to count it up differently are those on multiple continents, like Russia or Türkiye, or if you consider Hawaii part of Oceania.
+The only countries where you'd have to count it up differently are those on multiple continents, like Russia, Türkiye, or technically the United States.

 ### Unlocking features